1jour1vin

 Wine rated (2024 guide) 16,5+/20

-A medium-intensity, bright, and translucent ruby color.
+A bright, translucent medium ruby color.
 The nose and palate are less intensely fruity than the Fleuries we just tasted.
-Nevertheless, there are plenty of floral aromas; it’s quite aromatic with a medium body.
+Nevertheless, there are plenty of floral aromas; it’s quite elegant with medium body.
 It’s a lovely, flavorful style, and the alcohol feels quite warm.
 It’s balanced by fresh acidity and plenty of spice.

 James Suckling